208ProgrammingClub/guess-my-number/README.md

 ```

-Did you catch it?
-If so give yourself a hug.
+Did you catch it? !Bang [game_over] If so give yourself a hug.
 If you had to resort to asking your pet turtle pat yourself on the back anyway you were very resourceful and there is no shame in that

 .
 #11.
-Refactor#
+Red - Green - Refactor
 Looking at the last 12 lines of code we are actually testing if the player entered input that is outside our range or typed in something that was "NAN" (not a number).
 ```javascript
     if(players_guess='NAN'){